loighic/loighic.github.io/_pages/macro/pt2/gdp_1.md

 ##### The market value

 The value of the final goods and services are set by the amounts for which they are sold.
 This makes setting their value straightforward, but it creates a complication for comparing goods and services from different years.
 For instance, the [average price of a dozen eggs](https://fred.stlouisfed.org/series/APU0000708111) in the United States was \$0.84 in 1980, and it was \$2.80 in 2023.

 Let's imagine that 1,000,000 cartons of eggs (each containing 12 eggs) were sold in 1980 and the same amount were sold in 2023.
 When we use the price at which they were sold in our GDP calculation, we find that these 1,000,000 eggs contribute \$840,000 to GDP in 1980 and \$2,800,000 in 2023!

 > 1980: 1,000,000 x \$0.84 = \$840,000
 >
 > 2023: 1,000,000 x \$2.80 = \$2,800,000

 GDP is supposed to be a measure of how much a country produces, and in our example, the same number of eggs were produced in 1980 and in 2023.
-Therefore, we need a way of calculating GDP that will reflect the fact that the same amount of eggs were produced in 1980 and in 2023.
+Therefore, we need a way of calculating GDP that will reflect the fact that the same amount of eggs were produced these two years.

 This problem is solved by using the same price in the 1980 calculation and the 2023 calculation.
 This is done by taking prices from one year---which we call the **base year**---and using that year's prices to calculate GDP in *all* years.
 Let's use 2010 as our base year.
 In that year, the average price of a dozen eggs was \$1.66.
 Using this price, we find, as expected, that the 1,000,000 cartons of eggs sold in 1980 and the 1,000,000 sold in 2023 contribute the same amount to each year's GDP.